panisajan/GeneCompete/README.md

 Input | Description
  ------------ | -------------
-table | Gene expression data: Multiple files where the first column is gene name.
-These data can be prepared by any tools. name | Column name: The interested value that will be used as competing score (in the example is logFC). method | Ranking Method: Select 'Win-loss', 'Massey', 'Colley', 'Keener', 'Elo', 'Markov', 'PageRank', or 'BiPagerank' reg | Regulation cases: 'Up-regulation' or 'Down-regulation' FC | logFC threshold: If the union strategy is selected, the number of genes can be large and consume computational time.
+table | **Gene expression data**: Multiple files where the first column is gene name.
+These data can be prepared by any tools. name | **Column name**: The interested value that will be used as competing score (in the example is logFC). method | **Ranking Method**: Select 'Win-loss', 'Massey', 'Colley', 'Keener', 'Elo', 'Markov', 'PageRank', or 'BiPagerank' reg | **Regulation cases**: 'Up-regulation' or 'Down-regulation' FC | **logFC threshold**: If the union strategy is selected, the number of genes can be large and consume computational time.
 Before ranking, datasets are filtered with logFC > (logFC threshold) in case of up-regulation and logFC < -(logFC threshold) for down-regulation.

-Example 1:
+#Example 1:
 ```
 from GeneCompete_Union import*